nenadilic84/meta-rpcme-iot-distro/README.md

 ### riscv-iot-distro

-**riskv-iot-distro** is an AWS IoT Device Client demonstration running on the freedom-u540 (Unleashed) board.
+**riscv-iot-distro** is an AWS IoT Device Client demonstration running on the freedom-u540 (Unleashed) board.
 Yes, I know this board is deprecated, but it is still incredibly useful given it is a strong set of cores that runs Linux effectively.